Key Takeaways

 Vendors also frequently argue that the patron was already intoxicated when they arrived — that whatever intoxication caused the crash resulted from drinking at a previous location, not from what was served here.
 This defense highlights the importance of tracing the driver's complete evening.
 If the patron had three drinks at your defendant's bar and nine at the bar they visited before, the allocation of responsibility changes significantly.

 Training records — TIPS certification, responsible service policies, history of refusing intoxicated patrons — are relevant but not a complete defense.
-A bar can have excellent training programs and still be liable if a specific server ignored that training and continued serving a clearly intoxicated patron.
+A bar can have excellent training programs and still be liable if a specific server ignored that training and continued serving a noticeably intoxicated patron.

 Limitations on Oklahoma Dram Shop Claims